Retaj Hotels and Hospitality: Owners and leaders

+Hotels

 Qatar

 Retaj Hotels & Hospitality owns 6 hotels in Qatar, all of which are located in Doha.

-The Retaj Al Rayyan Doha Islamic hotel is situated in Doha's Al Dafna business district and has 19 stories and 360 rooms.
-The hotel is a 4-star hotel.
+The Retaj Al Rayyan Doha Islamic hotel is situated in Doha's Al Dafna business district and contains 360 rooms in a 19-storey building.
+It is a 4-star hotel.

-Retaj Royale Doha is a 5-star hotel located near Corniche Street and has 15 stories and 108 rooms.
-Retaj Royale Doha offers has 4 restaurants along with a spa and indoor pool.
+Retaj Royale Doha is a 5-star hotel located near Corniche Street which has 15 stories and 108 rooms.
+Retaj Royale Doha has 4 restaurants along with a spa and indoor pool.

-Retaj Inn is situated in the center of downtown Doha amid the commercial and business district.
-The hotel consists of 12 floors with 80 apartments.
+Retaj Inn is situated in the commercial and business district at the center of downtown Doha.
+The hotel contains 80 rooms in a 12-storey building.

-Retaj Inn Marina is situated in the Pearl-Qatar island and consists of 250 apartments as well as 2 outdoor pools and separate fitness rooms for men and women.
+Retaj Inn Marina is situated in The Pearl Island and consists of 250 rooms as well as 2 outdoor pools and separate fitness rooms for men and women.